On the generalized Hausdorff dimension of Besicovitch sets: Construction of

 \subsection{The construction}

-For each integer $\n\ge2$, we construct a Kakeya-type set $\Eb_{\n}$ in the same way as in \cite{Keich1999} using a standard cut-and-slide procedure.
-We give a somewhat more geometrical exposition of the construction here, in order to facilitate the proof of several properties of $\Eb_{\n}$. \\
+For each integer $\n\ge2$, we shall construct a Kakeya-type set $\Eb_{\n}$ as in \cite{Schoenberg1962} and \cite{Keich1999} using a cut-and-slide procedure.
+Our exposition here is somewhat more geometrical, in order to facilitate the proof of several properties of $\Eb_{\n}$. \\

 \textbf{Besicovitch compression for trapezoids}.
-In order to keep track of geometric configurations generated in the construction, let us first apply the Besicovitch compression to a pair of trapezoids that share a common side, and introduce some notation.
-More precisely, given a trapezoid $T$ with vertical bases at $x=0$ and $x=b>0$ (Figure \ref{fig:trapezoid}), cut $T$ through the midpoints of its bases.
+In order to keep track of geometric configurations generated in the construction, we first apply the Besicovitch compression to a pair of trapezoids that share a common side, and introduce some notation.
+More specifically, given a trapezoid $T$ with vertical bases at $x=0$ and $x=b>0$ (Figure \ref{fig:trapezoid}, left), cut $T$ through the midpoints of its bases.
 We get two trapezoids $T_\zero$ (upper) and $T_\one$ (lower).
 Slide $T_\zero$ upwards as needed, then slide $T_\one$ upwards (denote by $\widetilde{T_\zero}, \widetilde{T_\one}$ the new trapezoids) so that the upper sides of $\widetilde{T_\zero}$ and $\widetilde{T_\one}$ intersect at $x=c$ ($0\le c\le b$).
 We thus obtain a decomposition

-where $T'$ is a new trapezoid based at $x=0$ and $x=c$; $P$ is a parallelogram bounded between $x=c$ and $x=b$; $A\subset P$ is a triangle based at $x=b$.
-Below we shall often write $P=P(a)$ to indicate that the slope of the parallelogram is $a$.
+where $T'$ is a new trapezoid based at $x=0$ and $x=c$; $P$ is a parallelogram bounded between $x=c$ and $x=b$; $A\subset P$ is a (half-open) triangle based at $x=b$ (Figure \ref{fig:trapezoid}, right).
+We shall often write $P=P(a)$ to indicate that the slope of the parallelogram is $a$.

 We now describe the construction. \\